Authority

 • scope a space delimited list of scopes

-• state with a CSRF token.
+• state with a token.
 This parameter is optional but highly recommended.
 You should store the value of the CSRF token in the user’s session to be validated when they return.

 GET https://authorization-server.com/authorize?client_id=a17c21ed